Forrestjohnson2000/Sea-Breeze-and-Shark-Analysis/README.md

 ### Logistic Regression

-We also used logistic regression to model the relationships between our independent variables (including "SBI") and our target variable, "AttackCat".
+We also used logistic regression to model the relationships between our independent variables (including **"SBI"**) and our target variable, **"AttackCat"**.

-For our model we used the variables in the dataset below including land wind direction, land wind speed, sea wind direction, sea wind speed, pressure, water temperature, and sea breeze indicator to predict our AttackCat shark attack dependent variable.
+For our model we used the variables in the dataset below including land wind direction, land wind speed, sea wind direction, sea wind speed, pressure, water temperature, and sea breeze indicator to predict our **"AttackCat"** shark attack dependent variable.

 ![LogData](https://user-images.githubusercontent.com/92108275/144726663-0e7bec02-2116-436c-9ccc-ddfd54925bcb.PNG)